henlyai/henly-chatbot/DEPLOYMENT_GUIDE.md

-# LibreChat Deployment Guide for ScaleWize AI
+# LibreChat Deployment Guide for Henly AI

-This guide covers the complete setup and deployment of LibreChat for integration with the ScaleWize AI platform.
+This guide covers the complete setup and deployment of LibreChat for integration with the Henly AI platform.

 ## 🏗️ Architecture Overview

 ```
-ScaleWize AI (Next.js) → LibreChat (Multi-tenant) → AI Models
+Henly AI (Next.js) → LibreChat (Multi-tenant) → AI Models
      ↓                        ↓                        ↓
 Supabase Auth          JWT Authentication        OpenAI/Claude/etc.
      ↓                        ↓                        ↓